offbynull/learn/Math/input/input.md

 10/20
 ```

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

-TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the partial portion
+TODO: talk about terminating vs non-terminating decimals -- non-terminating decimals can be explained by the explaination in the place value system of the fractional part

 ## Conversion to Fraction